IamKay/100DaysOfCode/README.md

 * Day 26
   > Continued reading PWA.
 Today was fetch.
 Also, finished configuring the postgresql (with a lot of help).
 I do have some obstacles in the way before i can fully dedicate to web dev.
 Hope that i grow used to them soon because it is affecting my progress.

+* Day 27
+  > Today was basically thinking day.
+Thinking about the future learning and building.
+I am currently on pwa but that limits my reach to my other desires.
+But when i try to pursue those, web calls me back.
+A dilemma.
+Also i did code a little, as help for a friend.
+The guy is doing a tough project, making an enterprise grade backend system for a company he wishes to be in.
+Can't say the specifics.
+That's it for today.